 A major bond company such as the one backing our freight broker bonds has never defaulted on BMC-84 bond claim payments and gone out of business.
 The surety industry is heavily regulated to ensure financial stability and bonding companies have capital requirements to ensure claims can be paid.
 They are regulated by the Department of Insurance and the U.S. Treasury, with financials reviewed by third party CPA auditors and financial rating companies (A.M.
 Best).

 Beware of Underfunded Trust Funds

-Surety bonds are regulated by the Department of Insurance, and surety companies are given a financial size category and financial stability grade by A.M.
+Surety bond companies are regulated by the Department of Insurance, and are given a financial size category and financial stability grade by A.M.
 Best (a financial strength rating agency).
-This means that the government uses the surety companies' ratings to ensure everything is in place and meets FMCSA standards for you.
+The government uses these ratings to ensure the surety companies meet FMCSA standards for you.
 Find out what makes a good freight broker bond company.

 Need Loans?
 Choose Your Option Wisely

 A trust fund makes it more difficult to qualify for loans.
 Why?
 If you use a trust fund to get your freight broker license, you are required to have tens of thousands of dollars frozen in a bank account, which uses up your equity.
 You can look at your equity as borrowing power, and when you tie up a large portion of that borrowing power posting trust fund collateral, it will likely be harder to get the loans you may need in the future.

 Surety bonds do not affect your ability to obtain loans.
 When you get a surety bond, the surety company is backing you with assets guaranteeing that claims will be paid, as opposed to making this guarantee with your own cash.
 If you do cause claims, the surety will pay for them initially.
 However, you are ultimately responsible to pay bond claims.
 Find out the other reasons why you should care about freight broker bond claims.